-Each ability will use up stamina, passive ones less than active ones.
-So I have to keep an eye on my SP, since I might actually die, if they run out.
-Who knows what happens, when you totally run out of stamina?
+Each ability will use up stamina or more specific SP, passive ones less than active ones.
+So I have to keep an eye on my SP, since I might actually die if it ran out.
+Who knows what happens when you totally run out of stamina?

-So normally I take a break, whenever there are only half left, since I’m exhausted then, too.
+So normally I take a break whenever there is only half left since I’m exhausted then, too.
 I could push myself further, but there is no reason to do so.

 When traveling with the hunters, I got a spear and after using it for a while as a scout, I could choose the [Pikeman]-class.